 The Bitcoin Funds are structured as trusts that hold bitcoin.
 Like ETFs and ETPs currently deemed appropriate for options trading, the investment objective of each Bitcoin Fund trust is for its shares to reflect the performance of Bitcoin (less the expenses of the trust's operations), offering investors an opportunity to gain exposure to Bitcoin without the complexities of Bitcoin delivery.
-Each Bitcoin Fund's shares represent units of fractional undivided beneficial interest in the trust, the assets of which consist principally of Bitcoin and are designed to track Bitcoin or the performance of the price of Bitcoin and offer access to the Bitcoin market.
-10 The Bitcoin Funds provide investors with cost-efficient alternatives that allow a level of participation in the Bitcoin market through the securities market.
+Each Bitcoin Fund's shares represent units of fractional undivided beneficial interest in the trust, the assets of which consist principally of Bitcoin and are designed to track Bitcoin or the performance of the price of Bitcoin and offer access to the Bitcoin market.9 The Bitcoin Funds provide investors with cost-efficient alternatives that allow a level of participation in the Bitcoin market through the securities market.

-The Exchange believes each Bitcoin Fund satisfies the Exchange's initial listing standards set forth in Rule 5.3-O(a).
-The Exchange notes that the Bitcoin Funds also satisfy the listing standard applied to ETFs traded on the Exchange that they be available for creation and redemption each business day as set forth in Rule 5.3-O(g)(1)(B).
-12 contracts, options on commodity futures contracts, swaps, forward contracts and/or options on physical commodities and/or non-U.S. currency ("Commodity Pool Units"); or represents an interest in a registered investment company ("Investment Company") organized as an open-end management investment company or similar entity, that invests in a portfolio of securities selected by the Investment Company's investment adviser consistent with the Investment Company's investment objectives and policies, which is issued in a specified aggregate minimum number in return for a deposit of a specified portfolio of securities and/or a cash amount with a value equal to the next determined net asset value ("NAV"), and when aggregated in the same specified minimum number, may be redeemed at a holder's request, which holder will be paid a specified portfolio of securities and/or cash with a value equal to the next determined NAV ("Managed Fund Share"); provided that all of the conditions listed in Rules 5.3-O and 5.4-O are met.
+The Exchange believes each Bitcoin Fund satisfies the Exchange's initial listing standards set forth in Rule 5.3-O(a).10 The Exchange notes that the Bitcoin Funds also satisfy the listing standard applied to ETFs traded on the Exchange that they be available for creation and redemption each business day as set forth in Rule 5.3-O(g)(1)(B).11 or similar entity, that invests in a portfolio of securities selected by the Investment Company's investment adviser consistent with the Investment Company's investment objectives and policies, which is issued in a specified aggregate minimum number in return for a deposit of a specified portfolio of securities and/or a cash amount with a value equal to the next determined net asset value ("NAV"), and when aggregated in the same specified minimum number, may be redeemed at a holder's request, which holder will be paid a specified portfolio of securities and/or cash with a value equal to the next determined NAV ("Managed Fund Share"); provided that all of the conditions listed in Rules 5.3-O and 5.4-O are met.
 See Rule 5.3-O(g)(i)-(iii) and (vii)

-First, each of the Bitcoin Funds satisfy the criteria and guidelines set forth in Rule 5.3-O.
+First, each of the Bitcoin Funds satisfy the criteria and guidelines set forth in Rule 5.3-O. Pursuant to Rule 5.3-O(b), a security on which options may be listed and traded on the Exchange must be duly registered (with the Commission) and be an NMS stock (as defined

-Rule 5.3-O(g) permits the listing and trading of options on shares of the following trusts: SPDR Gold Trust, the iShares COMEX Gold Trust, the iShares Silver Trust, the ETFS Silver Trust, the ETFS Gold Trust, ETFS Palladium Trust, or ETFS Platinum Trust.
-See Rule 5.3-O(g)(iv)-(vi) and (viii)-(ix).
+7 Rule 5.3-O(g) permits the listing and trading of options on shares of the following trusts: SPDR Gold Trust, the iShares COMEX Gold Trust, the iShares Silver Trust, the ETFS Silver Trust, the ETFS Gold Trust, ETFS Palladium Trust, or ETFS Platinum Trust.
+See Rule 5.3-O(g)(iv)-(vi) and (viii)-(ix)

-See proposed Rule 5.3-O, Commentary .01 (The Exchange may list and trade options on shares of IBIT, FBTC, and ARKB, pursuant to Rules 5.3-O and 5.4-O).
+8 See proposed Rule 5.3-O, Commentary .01 (The Exchange may list and trade options on shares of GBTC, BTC, and BITB, pursuant to Rules 5.3-O and 5.4-O").

-Each trust may include minimal cash.
+9 Each trust may include minimal cash.

-Rule 5.3-O(a) provides for guidelines to be used by the Exchange when evaluating potential underlying securities for Exchange option transactions.
+10 Rule 5.3-O(a) provides for guidelines to be used by the Exchange when evaluating potential underlying securities for Exchange option transactions.